israelmendez232/kaggle-titanic-ml-learning/README.md

-# kaggle-titanic-ml-learning
+# Titanic Dataset and Project [Kaggle]
-Solution for the 'Titanic: Machine Learning from Disaster' competition.
+Solution for the ['Titanic: Machine Learning from Disaster'](https://www.kaggle.com/c/titanic/) competition.

 ## Results
-The results presented by Kaggle:
+The results presented by Kaggle:<br/>
-`Your submission scored **0.63157**.`
+`Your submission scored 0.63157.`